-The Marshall University Accelerated BS/MD program allows students to complete the requirements for both the Bachelor of Science and Doctor of Medicine program in an accelerated seven-year program with:
+The Marshall University BS/MD program allows students to complete the requirements for both the Bachelor of Science and Doctor of Medicine program in an accelerated seven-year program with:

 - No MCAT required

 - Guaranteed acceptance into medical school upon successful completion of program requirements

 - Tuition waiver for the medical school portion of the program